nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

 ![](figure1.png)

-Select one of the existing databases and you will get the details page of that database with the SIF Environment information.
+Click on an existing database to see the Information page of that database, which contains SIF Environment information.
 The second part of that page looks like this:

 ###### Figure 2: SIF3 HITS Environment Page